agarnung/agarnung.github.io/_posts/2025-01-27-geometric-fitting-intuition-pt2.md

 ## Conclusions and Future Work

+A cone?
+A parabola?
+An unaligned torus?
+What else can we test under the least-squares gauntlet?...
 We now have a slightly more formed intuition about this topic, although so far we have only glimpsed the world of geometric fitting.

-__A work in progress...__

 ## References